top of page

 Obtaining a green CSCS card involves three key steps:

-Start with our online course for flexible study, then book the 45 minute touch screen test at a CITB centre which costs £22.50.
-Once you have passed, apply with your certificate, test results, photo, and pay the card fee of £36.
-You can expect your card to arrive within 3-5 weeks, however it may arrive sooner.
-We advise that you use preparation apps and mock tests to improve your chance of success.
-If you fail the touch screen test then you will have to pay an additional fee and resit the exam again.
+Start with our online course for flexible study.
+Then, book the 45-minute touch screen test at a CITB centre, which costs £22.50.
+Once you pass, apply with your certificate, test results, photo, and pay the card fee of £36.
+You can expect your card to arrive within 3-5 weeks, though it may arrive sooner.
+We advise using preparation apps and mock tests to improve your chances of success.
+If you fail the touch screen test, you will need to pay an additional fee and resit the exam.

 What is the Level 1 Health and Safety in a Construction Environment Course?